nalderto/pardot-for-wordpress/README.md

 ## Changelog

+### 1.5.1
+* Removes traces of Pardot authentication, as Salesforce SSO is the only supported authentication method now

 ### 1.5.0
 * Feature - Added support for the WordPress Block Editor
 * Improvement - Added authentication status indicator to settings page